 - Property taxes: You can deduct up to $10,000 in state and local property taxes for each property.

-- Mortgage insurance: If you’re paying private mortgage insurance (PMI) on a second home, it’s currently deductible.
+- Mortgage insurance: Private mortgage insurance (PMI) on a second home is tax deductible.

-You can also write off maintenance, advertising, management fees and utility bills with an investment property.
-Those write-offs can help offset your rental income, so you’ll owe less in taxes.
+You can also write off maintenance, rental advertising costs, management fees and utility bills for an investment property.

 Is a Second Home or Investment Property Right for You?

-Buying a second home or investment property can be a rewarding way to generate passive income and invest for the future – but it’s also a big responsibility and can be a big financial risk.
+Buying a second home or investment property can be a rewarding way to generate passive income and invest for the future – but it’s a big responsibility, financially and otherwise.

 Before you start looking at second homes and talking to lenders, take a hard look at your finances and see how much you can realistically afford to spend.

-If you’re looking at an investment property, make sure and do your homework.
+If you’re looking at an investment property, do your homework.
 Is the property in good condition?
 Do you have enough time and money to invest in fixing it up?
-Get those questions answered so you can get a decent return on your investment.